wilopesi/wilopesi/README.md

 <p>

  💻 Hi !
 I'm a Software Engineer.
-I work at **Dell Tecnchologies** in development and monitoring of buildings and data centers.
+I work at **Dell Technologies** in development and monitoring of buildings and data centers.
 <br><br>
 - Troubleshooting
 - Development and support for system in ASP.NET MVC / .NET Core/ Angular and Python Scripts.